CompPhysics/QuantumComputingMachineLearning/README.md

   - Spectral decomposition and measurements
   - Density matrices
-  - Entanglement, pure and mixed states
-- Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week2
+  - Entanglement, pure and mixed states v- Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week2
   - _Reading recommendation_: Scherer chapter 2 and sections 3.1-3.3.
 Hundt, Quantum Computing for Programmers, chapter 2.1-2.5.
 Hundt's text is relevant for the programming part where we build from scratch the ingredients we will need.
   - Video of lecture at https://youtu.be/T7l-rciM0N0
   - Whiteboard notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2025/NotesJanuary29.pdf